prebid/prebid.github.io/prebid/native-implementation.md

 | 12 | ctatext |
 | 500+ | Reserved for exchange specific usage |

-Again, to understand their meanings and their properties, consult the OpenRTB Native spec.

-- `video` - currently not supported at the moment.
+Please consult the [OpenRTB Native spec](https://www.iab.com/wp-content/uploads/2018/03/OpenRTB-Native-Ads-Specification-Final-1.2.pdf) for more details.

-### 3.1 Custom native assets
+### 3.2.
+Custom native assets

-In order to fit special bidder requirements, publisher can utilize various `ext` objects provided by openRTB specs.
+In order to fit special bidder requirements, publisher can utilize various `ext` objects provided by OpenRTB specs.

 Bid adapters will declare which custom assets they support in their documentation.